-The circumstances in which Generators must provide models and other information to AEMO and NSPs in respect of their generating systems under these Guidelines are specified in clause \$5.5.7(b1)(1)(i) and are, in summary:
+The circumstances in which Generators must provide models and other information to AEMO and NSPs in respect of their generating systems under these Guidelines are specified in clause S5.5.7(b1)(1)(i) of the NER and are, in summary:

-Requi Requirement Timing (a) Where plant is, in AEMO's reasonable opinion, a risk that a Generator's Within 20 business days of AEMO's notice of the impact described in sub-paragraph (1), (1) sely affect network capability, power system security, y or reliability of supply, inter-regional power transfer bility; (2) or (3).
-(2) adver sely affect the use of a network by a Network User, or (3) have an adverse system strength impact . (b) descr ibed in EMO's reasonable opinion, information of the type clause S5.2.4 of the NER is required to enable an NSP to estem strength impact assessment.
-Within 15 business days of AEMO's request to provide the relevant information. (c) Where the Generator is proposing an alteration to a generating system for which performance standards have been agreed and the alteration will: Within 20 business days of AEMO's notice of the impact described in sub-paragraph (1) or (1) affect the generating system's performance relative to any of the technical requirements in clauses S5.2.5, S5.2.6, S5.2.7 and S5.2.8 of the NER; or (2).
-(2) in AE MO's reasonable opinion: (A) have an adverse system strength impact; or (B) adversely affect network capability , quality or reliability of supply , inter-regional power transfer capability or the use of a network by another Network User . (d) When negoti ating a connection agreement .
-With the application to connect submitted under clause 5.3.4 of the NER. (e) ecting a generating system <30 MW, or generating units MW to a connection point on a distribution network .
+Requ uireme ent Timing (a) (1) (2) (3) adve relial re is, in AEMO's reasonable opinion, a risk that a Generator's plant will: ersely affect network capability, power system security, quality or bility of supply, inter-regional power transfer capability; ersely affect the use of a network by a Network User , or an adverse system strength impact 1 .
+Within 20 business days of AEMO's notice of the impact described in sub-paragraph (1), (2) or (3). (b) S5.2 .4 of t AEMO's reasonable opinion, information of the type described in clause he NER is required to enable an NSP to conduct a system strength sessment 2 .
+Within 15 business days of AEMO's request to provide the relevant information. (c) affed requ Generator is proposing an alteration to a generating system for which ce standards have been agreed and the alteration will: It the generating system's performance relative to any of the technical irements in clauses S5.2.5, S5.2.6, S5.2.7 and S5.2.8 of the NER; or EMO's reasonable opinion: have an adverse system strength impact; or adversely affect network capability, quality or reliability of supply, inter-regional power transfer capability or the use of a network by another Network User 3 .
+Within 20 business days of AEMO's notice of the impact described in sub-paragraph (1) or (2). (d) Whe n neg otiating a connection agreement 4 .
+With the application to connect submitted under clause 5.3.4 of the NER. ecting a generating system <30 MW, or generating units totalling connection point on a distribution network 5 .
 With the application to connect submitted under clause 5.3.4 of the NER.